Nancy Grace: Marriage and motherhood

 In April 2007, Grace married David Linch, an Atlanta investment banker, in a small private ceremony.
 The two had met while she was studying at Mercer University in the 1970s.
 Grace, who had given up on marriage after the death of her fiancé, said, "We've been in touch all these years, and a lot of time, we were separated by geography and time.
 It was a spur-of-the-moment decision to get married.
 I told my family only two days before the wedding."

 On June 26, 2007, an emotional Grace announced on her HLN talk show that her life had "taken a U-turn" in that she was pregnant and expecting twins due in January 2008.
 Lucy Elizabeth and John David were born in November 2007.

 Allegations regarding fiancé's murder

 In March 2006, an article in the New York Observer suggested that in her book Objection!
-Grace had embellished the story of her college fiancé's 1979 murder and the ensuing trial to make it better support her image.
+Grace had embellished the story of her college fiancé's 1979 murder and the ensuing trial to support her image.
 Grace has described the tragedy as the impetus for her career as a prosecutor and victims' rights advocate, and has often publicly referred to the incident.
 The Observer researched the murder and found what it submitted to be contradictions between the events and Grace's subsequent statements, including the following: